wp-plugins/spiffy-calendar/readme.txt

 == Installation ==

-The installation is extremely simple and straightforward.
-It only takes a second.

-Installing:

 1. Install the plugin from the Wordpress repository in the usual way.

 2. Activate the plugin on your WordPress plugins page